RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling: Introduction

-We pretrained models with different chunk sizes at the 1.3B scale using a 4K context length, and found their perplexity (PPL) falls between that of RNNs and attention.
-We then evaluated them in three settings: (1) zero-shot commonsense reasoning with short contexts, (2) long-context understanding on LongBench~\citep{longbench}, and (3) SFT on two question answering (QA) and two summarization tasks. \rat with \(L=16\) performs comparably to attention on most benchmarks and even surpasses it on some LongBench tasks.
-When interleaved with local attention, it achieves the strongest overall results across all variants while maintaining high efficiency.
-Our main contributions are as follows: \begin{enumerate}[nosep, leftmargin=*] \item We propose the \rat layer as an intermediate design between RNN and attention for temporal mixing.
-We explore its detailed design and efficient implementation across three key scenarios, and observe significant speed.
+We demonstrate that \rat is both efficient and performant.
+For instance, with a chunk size of \(L=16\), the latency of a single temporal mixing block at position 4096 is up to \(9\times\) lower than that of attention.
+As shown in \autoref{tab:main}, the full model achieves up to \(10\times\) higher maximum throughput, and interleaving with local attention yields about \(4\times\) improvement.
+We pretrain models at 1.3B scale and compare their results on 1) zero-shot commonsense reasoning with short contexts, (2) long-context understanding on LongBench~\citep{longbench}, and (3) supervised fine-tuning on long-context tasks. \rat with \(L=16\) performs on par with full attention in most benchmarks and even outperforms it on several LongBench tasks.
+When interleaved with local attention, it achieves the best overall results across all variants while maintaining high efficiency.
+Our main contributions are as follows: \begin{enumerate}[nosep, leftmargin=*] \item We propose the \rat layer, a novel intermediate architecture that bridges the efficiency of recurrence and the capacity of attention.
+It compresses only local context while preserving global access, enabling direct retrieval and avoiding the memory degradation caused by full sequence compression in long contexts.

-\item We pretrain models at the 1.3B scale and evaluate them on 6 short-context, 14 long-context, and 4 SFT tasks, showing that \ratl{16} performs competitively with attention.
+\item \rat is simple, scalable, and efficient.
+It requires no custom CUDA kernels and is naturally compatible with existing multi-dimension parallelism schemes.
+We also introduce a hybrid variant by interleaving \rat with sliding-window attention, enabling efficient long-range modeling with strong local interactions.

-\item We further investigate a hybrid variant that interleaves \rat with sliding-window attention, which yields the best overall performance—for example, +1 accuracy on commonsense reasoning tasks, +4 on code completion, +4 on a challenging QA SFT task, and +1 on a challenging summarization task—compared to full attention or its local variant. \end{enumerate}
+\item We validate \rat through extensive experiments at the 1.3B scale across diverse tasks, including 7 short-context reasoning benchmarks, 11 long-context tasks, 4 supervised fine-tuning objectives, and 9 retrieval-heavy synthetic evaluations. \rat with \(L{=}16\) shows comparable performance to full attention with \(9\times\) faster single-layer decoding.
+Its hybrid variant with local attention yields the best overall results, along with a \(3-4\times\) maximum throughput boost—for instance, +1 accuracy on commonsense reasoning, +4 on code completion, +4 on a challenging QA task, and +1 on a difficult summarization task. \end{enumerate}